Selling online: Squarespace vs WooCommerce, which is better?

 For small stores with custom products where product imagery is a big selling point, Squarespace does a good job.
 But with all of the options of WordPress–including ways to make your products look just as good–if you want to treat your eCommerce as more than a side hustle, WooCommerce wins.

 There’s simply much more you can do with WooCommerce than you can with Squarespace.
 And if design if one of the most important parts of your website, you can have a website designer build it to your liking.
 Even though the templates of Squarespace look good, they’re still templates; you’re limited with what you can change.
-With WooCommerce on the other hand, the options are unlimited, and you can spend as much time as you want perfecting every little detail if you want to.
+With WooCommerce on the other hand, the options are unlimited, and you can spend as much time as you want to perfect every little detail if you want to.
 So when it comes to Squarespace vs Woocommerce who do you think wins?
+What about Wix vs WooCommerce, which is better?